Chicago, IL, Schools with Electronics Programs

 The Chicago area offers several opportunities for students interested in earning electronics certificates.
 Programs are found in various areas of electronics and electronics engineering, such as basic or industrial electronics.
 Some schools offer studies in related areas of electrical engineering.
 Two colleges within a commutable distance of Chicago and their electronics certificate studies are highlighted here.
 Read details about course topics for each program, and learn facts about the schools in the table provided at the beginning of this article.

 - Harper College is based 30 miles northwest of downtown Chicago.
-The college offers four certificate programs in electronics or related areas.
+The college offers two certificate programs in electronics.

 Comparison of Schools

 When researching electronics certificate programs, it is often a good idea to examine all factors about a school before making your choice.
 Below you will find helpful facts about each school's tuition, population, graduation rate and more.